 When you book your trip to the Georgia mountains in the summer months, many unique recreational opportunities are unavailable for the rest of the year.
 Make the most of your summer vacation and consider trying something new for a fun north Georgia adventure.

 More Specific Ideas For Things To Do In The Summer

 Here are a few suggestions for customizing your getaway:

 Image courtesy of Coen van den Broek on Unsplash

 Dahlonega Firecracker 5K/10K

-If you are staying in one of the many beautiful rental cabins in North Georgia this Fourth of July, you won't want to miss the Family Celebration and Firecracker Run in Dahlonega.
-The 5K and 10K runs are a part of a much bigger celebration and kick off a day full of fun activities.
+If you are staying in one of the many beautiful rental cabins in north Georgia this 4th of July, you don't miss the Family Celebration and Firecracker Run in Dahlonega!
+The 5K and 10K runs are a part of a much bigger celebration and kick-off a day full of fun activities.

 Habersham Community Theater

 The Habersham Community Theater is proud to present a variety of productions each and every year.
 Tickets can be purchased online for all performances.